What level of health and fitness is required?

 Our Wilderness Lodges are licensed to sell alcohol with the exception of Hawk Dreaming Wilderness Lodge.
 They stock a range of alcoholic beverages for purchase, allowing you to enjoy an evening drink (to guests over 18 years of age).

 - APT's network of exclusive Wilderness Lodges are designed for you to enjoy a unique experience in some of the most remote regions of the Kimberley, without compromising your comfort.

 - APT Wilderness Lodges feature permanent and sturdy tented cabins on a raised wooden floor with private ensuites.
 A range of Standard and Superior tented cabins feature twin or king beds, spacious ensuites with hot showers and flushing toilets, and a private front deck.

 - Friendly onsite hosts make your stay all the more memorable.
 They go out of their way to ensure you enjoy the secluded surrounds.

 - APT Wilderness Lodges also feature low voltage night lighting and solar powered hot water throughout the camp.

 Is the environment impacted?

-Our Wilderness Lodges has minimal environmental impact whilsts giving guests the unique opportunity to be surrounded by untouched habitat.
+- Our Wilderness Lodges have minimal environmental impact whilsts giving guests the unique opportunity to be surrounded by untouched habitat.

 - We are proud to have been able to establish our Wilderness Lodges on Aboriginal land, with the welcome of traditional owners.